tyler-cr/PhotoPortfolio/README.md

   ~~THIS NEEDS TO BE PRIORITIZED.
 WITH THE NEW CLASS DICTIONARY SYSTEM, THE IMAGES DONT SHOW UP UNTIL THEY'RE ALL LOADED.
 FOR PAGES WITH 100+ IMAGES, THAT IS BAD!!!~~

 - Git ignore the bridge file
+- Add a "copy email to clipboard" button on the copyboard

 ## Canceled:
 - make highlighting on the contact page easier
 - See if you can get some of the image metadata on the image pop-up